-Section 163.3245(7), F.S., requires DEO to provide a status report annually on December 1st to the Senate President and House Speaker regarding existing optional sector plans.
+Section 163.3245(7), F.S., requires DEO to provide a status report annually on December 1st to the President of the Senate and Speaker of the House regarding existing optional sector plans.
 The annual report was first required in December of 1999, when the optional sector plan was a pilot program.
 The Act removed the pilot program status of the sector plan process and streamlined it so that more local governments are able to efficiently use this long-term planning tool.
-The requirement for this report was removed by the Act, however other legislation passed during the 2011 Session inadvertently amended and retained the requirement, and therefore the requirement remains.
+The requirement for this report was removed by the Act, however other legislation passed during the 2011 Session inadvertently amended and retained the requirement.7

-This bill removes the status report on optional sector plans required to be submitted by DEO to the Senate President and House Speaker.
+The bill removes the status report on optional sector plans required to be submitted by DEO to the Senate President and House Speaker.